Shivam-AfA/YogaCourse/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project uses ExpressJS and Firebase along with ReactJS.
+Firebase Authentication has also been used.

 ## Available Scripts